Error Model

 Together the two residuals make the structured-info invariant total: every invalid verdict carries a non-empty validation_errors[], never a bare message.
 The builder tries the channels in order — categorized data, then the dry_run residual (the more specific channel), then the blueprint_validation fallback — and emits exactly one residual only when no earlier channel produced an item.

 Besides category and message, each item carries whatever identity fields its stage produced — error_type, pipe_code, concept_code, domain_code, field_path, field_name, variable_names, missing_concept_code, declared_concepts, and a source (the declaring file path, or the per-content source the in-memory load path was given) that hands a consumer the owning file for cross-file diagnostic placement.
+When the error has a deterministic remedy, the item also carries a suggested_fix.

 Signatures are never an error.
 An unimplemented PipeSignature reached during validation is a runnability fact, not a validation failure: the validator no longer raises on it.
 The assembled library's outstanding signatures ride the validation report's pending_signatures, and is_runnable = not pending_signatures. allow_signatures is a sweep-mechanics flag only (whether signature pipes are mock-run and listed in validated_pipes) — it does not change the verdict, so strict ≡ lenient in the report body.
 The "is this a failure?" decision moves to the consumer: the CLI exits non-zero on not is_runnable unless --allow-signatures; the HTTP caller reads is_runnable.
 (The execute/run path is different: running a stub still raises PipeSignatureNotExecutableError.)